You wont believe some of these different types of yoga and their benefits.

 Is Ashtanga The Right Type Of Yoga For You?

-Some people practice Ashtanga yoga as purely a physical exercise.
+Some people practice Ashtanga as purely a physical exercise.
 It is quite a vigorous exercise which will build up a sweat and help with overall fitness.
-Ashtanga is best, however, when we practice all Eight limbs.
+Ashtanga is better, however, when we practice all Eight limbs.
 For this reason, Ashtanga is great for people who are looking for a complete lifestyle involving ethics, meditation, and of course, exercise.

 - Good for body and mind